kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A publisher creates Group Streams in response to a Subscribe Stream.

 A Group Stream MUST start with a GROUP message and MAY be followed by any number of FRAME messages.
-An application MAY use zero length Group or Frames to signal gaps.
+An application MAY use an empty GROUP and/or FRAME to signal gaps.

 Both the publisher and subscriber MAY reset the stream at any time.
 When a Group stream is reset, the publisher MUST send a GROUP_DROP message on the corresponding Subscribe stream.